linuxelitebr/grafana/readme.md

 ![Grafana OpenShift Virtualization Dashboard](./grafana-ocp-virt-dashboard.jpg "Grafana OpenShift Virtualization Dashboard")

+This implementation is based on the work of [Leonardo Araujo](https://developers.redhat.com/articles/2024/08/19/monitor-openshift-virtualization-using-user-defined-projects-and-grafana "on Grafana Dashboards").
+Don't forget to thank him.

 ## Purpose

 Monitor and analyze the health and performance of virtualized workloads running on OpenShift Container Platform with KubeVirt, providing visibility into: